theupdateframework/python-tuf/tuf/client/README.md

 # The client first imports the 'updater.py' module, the only module the
 # client is required to import.
 The client will utilize a single class
 # from this module.
-import tuf.client.updater
-import tuf.settings
+from tuf import client

 # The only other module the client interacts with is 'settings'.
 The
 # client accesses this module solely to set the repository directory.
 # This directory will hold the files downloaded from a remote repository.
+from tuf import settings
-tuf.settings.repositories_directory = 'path/to/local_repository'
+settings.repositories_directory = 'path/to/local_repository'

 # Next, the client creates a dictionary object containing the repository
 # mirrors.
 The client may download content from any one of these mirrors.